8 Best Campgrounds in Salmon Arm, BC

 The property fronts a sandy beach and swim area with a dock and boat launch.
 Pets are not allowed at the campground, which is located nine kilometers north of Salmon Arm.

 Address: 2100 Sandy Point Road, Salmon Arm, British Columbia

 8. ViewPoint RV Park & Cottages

-If you're camping for a special event such as a family cookout, birthday party, or wedding, ViewPoint RV Park & Cottages has cottages and 13 RV sites on gravel pads separated by grass.
-Motorhomes up to 13.5 meters and pull-throughs can be accommodated on sites serviced by power (15, 30, and 50 amps), water, septic, cable TV, and internet.
+If you're camping for a special event such as a family cookout, birthday party, or wedding, ViewPoint RV Park & Cottages has 13 RV sites on gravel pads separated by grass.
+Motorhomes up to 13.5 meters and pull-throughs can be accommodated on sites serviced by power (15, 30, and 50 amps), water, septic, and free wi-fi.
 Pets are allowed for RV campers.

 Campers are encouraged to plan their camping trip to coincide with a special event.
 For example, consider a visit during the annual salmon run at the beginning of October.
 Temperatures are cooler then, and it's less crowded.
 All sites are reservable — there are no first-come, first-served sites.
 The property is located 10 kilometers northeast of Salmon Arm.